Emotional Intelligence

 What is Emotional Intelligence?

-The concept of emotional intelligence is to understand and recognize our own emotions, while being able to empathize with the emotions of others.
-It is made up of four major components:
+Emotional intelligence refers to the ability to understand and recognize our own feelings while empathizing with the feelings of other people.
+It consists of four key components:

 The Importance of Emotional Intelligence